This page contains affiliate links to Amazon. As an Amazon Associate I earn from qualifying purchases.

-On DJI drones, the horizon in photos or video footage can sometimes be tilted.
-This can be frustrating if you have devoted time to driving to a location to fly and then believe that you have captured beautiful scenery.
+On DJI drones (Inspire, Phantom, Mavic, Spark), the horizon in photos or video footage can sometimes be tilted.
+This can be frustrating if you have devoted time to driving to a location to fly and believe that you have captured beautiful scenery.
 To fix this issue the gimbal needs to be calibrated so that the camera is level.
 Gimbal auto calibration is a step that I normally perform before each take off to make sure I do not find out later that the footage I expected to be great is flawed by being tilted.
 In my experience with the DJI Phantom 4 Pro drones the gimbal auto calibration usually completes within twenty to thirty seconds.

-- Place the drone on a flat level surface and make sure the foam padding that goes behind the gimbal has been removed.
+- Place the drone on a flat level surface and remove the plastic cover that holds the gimbal and remove the foam padding that goes behind the gimbal.

-- Go into the DJI GO app and tap the three dots on the upper right side.
+- Tap the three dots on the upper right side.

 The above steps are a quick way to ensure that your aerial photos and videos come out as expected with an even flat horizon.

 Here are some more articles you may be interested in: